dalijolijo/php-OP_RETURN/README.txt

 * OP_RETURN_send($send_address, $send_amount, $metadata, $testnet=false)

-  $send_address is the bitcoin address of the recipient
+  $send_address is the bitcore address of the recipient
-  $send_amount is the amount to send (in units of BTC)
+  $send_amount is the amount to send (in units of BTX)
   $metadata is a string of raw bytes containing the OP_RETURN metadata
-  $testnet is whether to use the bitcoin testnet network (false if omitted)
+  $testnet is whether to use the bitcore testnet network (false if omitted)

 * Returns: array('error' => '[some error string]')
        or: array('txid' => '[sent txid]')